inBeat/inbeat-website/content/top-influencers/instagram/soccer-players/canada/_index.md

 ---
-title: Top 10 Soccer-Players Instagram Influencers In Canada In 2022
+title: Top 10 Soccer-Players Instagram Influencers In Canada in 2023
 description: >-
-  Find top soccer-players Instagram influencers in Canada in 2022.
+  Find top soccer-players Instagram influencers in Canada in 2023.
 Most popular hashtags: #soccer #quarantine #football.
 platform: Instagram
 hits: 9
 text_top: See the top-rated Instagram accounts on inBeat.